-I recently wrote about public behaviour and how increasingly difficult it has become to navigate shared space.
-This is a continuation of that thought, with a sharper focus.
+I recently wrote about public behaviour and how difficult it has become to navigate shared space.
+This is a continuation of that argument.

 The most common justification for being on the phone in public is safety.

-Of course, context matters.
+Context matters.
 There are situations where calling someone is sensible, even necessary.
-But that is not what most of us are seeing day to day.
-What we are seeing is constant connection.
+But that is not what most of us see day to day.
+What we see is constant connection.
 Voice notes.
 Video calls.
 Speakerphone conversations filling entire carriages.

 This is not protection.